The Descendants of Edward Polly:

 A Roll of McComa’s Battery (Giles County Company) lists a Pvt.
 George Pauley

-In the Library of Virginia’s Virginia Confederate Rosters (Unofficial) the following Pauleys are listed : Albert*; George; Hiram; I; I.G.; Irea L.; J.G.; Lorenzo D.; Rufus*; Thomas G.; W.G.; W.J.; Washington; William.
-While it will take farther research to determine if these persons are the same as ones listed in this book, possible connections as referenced by birth dates are indicated by an asterisk.
+In the Library of Virginia’s Virginia Confederate Rosters (Unofficial), the following Pauleys are listed: Albert*; George; Hiram; I; I.G.; Irea L.; J.G.; Lorenzo D.; Rufus*; Thomas G.; W.G.; W.J.; Washington; William.
+While it will take further research to determine if these persons are the same as those listed in this book, possible connections as referenced by birth dates are indicated by an asterisk.

-On the web site of the Colorado State Archives Military Records, Colorado Veterans’ Grave Registrations is listed James Monroe Pauley of Ohio, b.
+On the website of the Colorado State Archives Military Records, Colorado Veterans’ Grave Registrations is listed as James Monroe Pauley of Ohio, b.
 April 17, 1849, buried in the Hillcrest Cemetery in Garfield County.

 ADJUTANT GENERAL’S REPORT - ELEVENTH REGIMENT W. VA.
 INFANTRY